 Where this is not available, we must seek advice from a person with knowledge of the educational provision which may meet your child or young person’s needs.
 If this is not available and the child or young person does not attend an educational institution, we must seek educational advice and information.
 This should be from a person responsible for educational provision for the child or young person.

-In Norfolk, the EHC needs assessment form is used to collect a wide range of evidence in relation to your child or young person.
-The form can be used by professionals or ourselves.
+In Norfolk, the EHC needs assessment form is used to make a request and collect a wide range of evidence in relation to your child or young person once a request has been made.